How Much Does a Destination Wedding Cost? 2026 Guide

 7 Ways to Reduce Your Destination Wedding Cost

 1. Meet the group room minimum — the single biggest lever.
-Qualifying for a complimentary package can save $1,500–$5,000 in ceremony fees alone.
+Qualifying for the complimentary package saves $1,500–$5,000 in ceremony fees.
+VFL tracks your room count throughout the booking period to make sure you hit it.

-3. Travel in value season — May, June, and September–October offer lower room rates, making it easier for guests to afford attendance and meet your minimum.
+3. Travel in value season — May, June, and September–October offer lower room rates and better flight prices, making it easier for guests to attend and helping you hit your room minimum with a smaller invited list.

-1. Use the resort photographer — resort photographers at Dreams, Secrets, and Palace properties are often excellent and significantly cheaper than outside vendors (who also trigger vendor access fees).
+1. Use the resort photographer — resort photographers at Dreams, Secrets, Palace, and Paradisus are often excellent and significantly cheaper than outside vendors, who also trigger a vendor access fee of $500–$1,500 on top of their own rate.

-2. Use the semi-private restaurant option — many resorts allow you to reserve a section of a restaurant for your group at no charge, which feels intimate without the private event add-on fee.
+2. Use the semi-private restaurant option — many resorts allow you to reserve a section of a restaurant for your group at no charge.
+It feels intimate without the private venue add-on fee, which can run $35–$120 per head for a fully private setup.

-3. Work with a certified travel agent — our agents know which resorts currently have the best promotions, which dates have pricing flexibility, and how to negotiate upgrades into your group contract.
+3. Work with a VFL certified specialist — we know which resorts have current promotions, which dates have pricing flexibility, and how to negotiate complimentary room nights, upgrades, and spa credits into your group contract.
 At no cost to you.

 Destination Wedding Cost FAQ

-The average all-inclusive destination wedding costs the couple $5,000–$15,000 total, based on 2025–2026 data from DestinationWeddings.com.
-This covers the wedding package, any upgrades, and the couple's own travel and accommodations.
-Guests pay for their own rooms and flights separately.
-Smaller weddings using a complimentary package can cost the couple as little as $3,000–$4,000.
-Luxury celebrations for 60+ guests can exceed $20,000.
-Use our cost calculator for a personalized estimate.
+The average all-inclusive destination wedding costs the couple $5,000–$15,000 total.
+This covers the wedding package (which can be $0 with a complimentary tier), any upgrades, and the couple's own travel and accommodations.
+Guests pay for their own rooms and flights separately — typically $1,300–$2,800 per person.
+Smaller weddings using a complimentary package can cost the couple as little as $3,000–$4,000 (as shown in the Jamaica example above).
+Luxury celebrations for 65+ guests can exceed $25,000 as shown in the Moon Palace example.

 For the couple, yes — significantly cheaper in most cases.
 The average US wedding costs $36,000 according to The Knot's 2026 Real Weddings Study.
 The average all-inclusive destination wedding costs $5,000–$15,000 for the couple.
-The key difference is that destination wedding guests pay for their own travel and rooms — which means your guest list is typically smaller (20–50 guests vs. 100+ at a traditional wedding), but each relationship is more intentional.
-Many couples also save by eliminating the honeymoon as a separate trip.
+The key difference: destination wedding guests pay for their own travel and rooms, so the couple's costs exclude accommodating 100+ people.
+Guest lists are typically smaller (25–65 at destination vs 100–200 at a traditional wedding), but the people who attend are there by deliberate choice, which many couples find more meaningful.
+The honeymoon is also already included in the trip.

-Guests typically pay for their own flights ($350–$800 round-trip from most US cities to Mexico or the Caribbean) and their own all-inclusive resort stay ($900–$1,800 for 4–5 nights depending on the resort).
-Total per-guest cost is generally $1,300–$2,800.
-The couple is not expected to cover guest accommodations or travel.
-Most destination wedding guests view it as a vacation — the travel cost replaces what they might spend on a separate trip anyway.
+Guests typically pay $1,300–$2,800 per person total — covering round-trip flights ($350–$800 from most US cities to Mexico or the Caribbean) and their all-inclusive resort stay ($900–$1,800 for 4–5 nights).
+The couple is not expected to cover guest travel or accommodations.
+Most destination wedding guests view the trip as a vacation — the travel cost replaces what they might spend on a separate holiday.
+The 35–50% RSVP rate for destination weddings reflects this: of 150 invited, expect 50–75 to attend.

 Start planning 12–18 months in advance.
-Peak dates (November through April) at popular resorts in Mexico and the Caribbean book out 12–18 months ahead.
-Starting early also gives guests maximum time to save and book flights at lower prices.
-The earlier you sign your group contract, the more date options you'll have — and the more time you have to build your guest room count toward the group minimum.
+Peak dates (November through April) at popular resorts in Mexico and the Caribbean book 12–18 months ahead.
+Starting early gives guests maximum time to save and book flights at lower prices.
+The earlier you sign your group contract, the more date options you'll have — and the more time your room count has to build toward the group minimum that unlocks your complimentary package or free room nights.

-For an all-inclusive resort wedding, you have two people handling the planning: a destination wedding travel agent (manages travel, group contract, guest booking — costs you nothing) and the resort's on-site wedding coordinator (manages ceremony details, décor, vendors — included in your package).
-Most couples don't need to hire an additional independent planner.
-Our certified agents at VFL serve as your dedicated planning partner from start to finish, at no additional fee to you.
+For an all-inclusive resort wedding, you have two planners already: a destination wedding travel agent (manages travel, group contract, guest bookings, room block tracking — costs you nothing) and the resort's on-site wedding coordinator (manages ceremony details, décor, vendor coordination — included in your package).
+Most couples don't need an additional independent planner.
+VFL's certified specialists serve as your dedicated planning partner from first consultation through wedding day — at no fee to you.
+Our compensation comes from the resort, the same as if you booked direct.

 Get Expert Help Planning Your Destination Wedding

-Our certified destination wedding specialists help you compare resorts, understand true package costs, secure group room blocks, and coordinate guest travel — all at no additional cost to you.
-Tell us your budget and guest count and we'll show you exactly what's possible.
+Our certified destination wedding specialists help you compare resorts, understand true package costs, secure group room blocks, and coordinate guest travel — at no additional cost to you.
+Tell us your budget and expected guest count and we'll show you exactly what's possible with confirmed 2026 pricing.

 Start Planning — Free Consultation Call 1-800-200-2423